Pakistan 'ready to talk' on Kashmir, warns India against attack: PM

 If India attacks, "Pakistan won't just think to retaliate.
 Pakistan will retaliate," said Khan in the address.

-Pakistan has denied involvement.
-Khan said on Tuesday that if any militant group was using Pakistani soil to launch attacks, "its enmity is with us.
-This is against our interest".

-"If you have some actionable intelligence about involvement of Pakistanis, give it to us, I guarantee you that we will take action," he added.
+Islamabad has denied involvement.
+"If you have some actionable intelligence about involvement of Pakistanis, give it to us, I guarantee you that we will take action," Khan said Tuesday, adding that Pakistan was "ready to talk" about terrorism with India.

-Khan said it was "easy to start a war", but that he hopes "better sense will prevail" in the dispute.
+It was "easy to start a war", he said, adding that he hopes "better sense will prevail".

 Kashmir has been split between India and Pakistan since independence from Britain in 1947.
 Both countries claim the Himalayan territory in full and have fought two wars in connection to the dispute.